szafranskifilip/szafranskifilip/README.md

 I'm a recent Data Science graduate working in New York, USA.

-NOW

-✨ Crafted last Laracon Online website;

-🇵🇹 Planing the "Tuga-Co-Op";

-🍑 What about this?
+My specialties include quickly learning new skills and programming languages, problem-solving.
+So far I have Python, Pandas, NumPy, SQL, Matplotlib&Seaborn, Requests, Beautiful Soup, scikit-learn, Keras, natural language processing, deep learning, and Git/GitHub under my belt.
+I've started learning, MongoDB, Django, and Google Studio..
+I'm still enthusiastically grabbing onto any other programming languages, frameworks, or principles I can integrate into the coding web in my head.

 BIO

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Natural Language Processing and Sentiment Analysis.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Time Series
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on open source projects
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with NLP tasks.
-- 💬 Ask me about ...
+- 💬 Ask me about machine learning and deep learning.
-- 📫 How to reach me: ...
+- 📫 How to reach me: szafranskifilip(at)gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I love surfing.

 <!--